VoidRunner87/mod_elements/README.md

     pkfx[pkfx<br/><br/><i>binary file</i>] --> diffurerampTexture[diffuseramp<br/><br/>engine plume texture]
 ```

-# Adding Skin to a Player
+# Creating and Adding Skins to a Player

 * Create an nqdef that is a skin.
 Ie: